longhorn/website/content/docs/1.5.0/spdk/quick-start.md

 ```

  can install them manually by following these steps.
-- Load the kernel modules on the each worker node
+- Load the kernel modules on the each Longhorn node
   ```
   modprobe uio
   modprobe uio_pci_generic
   ```
 - Configure huge pages
-  2MiB-sized huge pages must be enabled on each worker node.
-512 pages (i.e. 1 GiB total) must be available on each worker node.
+  2MiB-sized huge pages must be enabled on each Longhorn node.
+512 pages (i.e. 1 GiB total) must be available on each Longhorn node.
 To allocate the huge pages, run the following commands on each node.
   ```
   echo 512 > /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages
   ```